Student Rights and Grievances

 The opportunity to make or waive a closing argument will be made first by the student filing the Report of Student Grievance.
 The Hearing Panel shall recess to deliberate in closed session with all of the members.
 The Dean of Student Services and if appropriate the appointed college legal counsel, may be present to advise.
 The Hearing Panel shall reach its decision based upon the record of the hearing and shall not consider matters outside of that record.

-Within one working day of the hearing, the Chairperson shall deliver to the Vice President for Student Affairs a written decision arrive by majority vote of the Hearing Panel.
+Within five (5) working days of the hearing, the Chairperson shall deliver to the AssistantSuperintendent/Vice President for Student Affairs, or designee, a written decision arrived by majority vote of the Hearing Panel.
 The faculty Chairperson will vote in case of tie.

-Upon receiving the findings and recommendations of the Hearing Panel, the Vice President for Student Affairs shall render a decision within three (3) working days and transmit in writing to the person, Grievance and Order Hearing Panel members and other appropriate administrative officers via regular and certified U.S. Mail or overnight delivery service.
+Upon receiving the findings and recommendations of the Hearing Panel, the Assistant Superintendent/Vice President for Student Affairs, or designee shall render a decision within five (5) working days and transmit in writing to the parties, Grievance and Order Hearing Panel members and other appropriate administrative officers.

-The Vice President for Student Affairs may do the following:
+The Assistant Superintendent/Vice President for Student Affairs may do the following:

-Concur with the Hearing Panel findings and recommendations and the Dean of Student Services’ decision.
+Concur with the Hearing Panel findings and recommendations.

-Revise the recommendation and/or actions of the Hearing Panel and the Dean of Student Services.
+Revise the recommendation and/or actions of the Hearing Panel.

 - APPEAL TO THE SUPERINTENDENT/PRESIDENT

-From the date the person is notified of the Vice President for Student Affairs decision, any request for an appeal to the Superintendent/President must be received postmarked or hand delivered in three (3) working days.
-Any appeal shall be made in writing and delivered to the Office of the Superintendent/ President.
+Upon notification of the Assistant Superintendent/Vice President for Student Affairs' decision, any request for an appeal to the Superintendent/President must be received within five (5) working days.
+Any appeal shall be made in writing and delivered to the Superintendent/President.

 The Superintendent/President may do the following:

-- Concur with the Hearing Panel’s findings and recommendations and the Vice President for Student Affairs decision.
+- Concur with the findings and recommendations of the Assistant Superintendent/Vice President for Student Affairs.

-- Revise the recommendation and/or actions of the Hearing Panel and the Vice President for Student Affairs.
+- Revise the recommendation and/or actions of the Assistant Superintendent/Vice President for Student Affairs.

-The letter rendering the Superintendent/President’s decision shall be mailed to the student via regular and certified U.S. Mail or overnight delivery service.
+The notice rendering the Superintendent/President’s decision shall be sent to all parties to the College District email address and/or mailed via regular and certified U.S. Mail or overnight delivery service.

 The Superintendent/President’s action shall be final and binding on all parties.

-- PRESIDENT—The Superintendent/President of the College District or Designee.
+- SUPERINTENDENT/PRESIDENT - The Superintendent/President of the District or Designee.

-- CAMPUS POLICE—Southwestern Community College District Police Department.
+- COLLEGE POLICE - Southwestern College District College Police Department.

 - REPORT OF STUDENT GRIEVANCE